 - ACL rupture – one of the knee’s four main ligaments connecting the femur to the tibia is the ACL.
 Tearing or rupturing this ligament can be extremely painful and can immediately restrict movement in the knee.
 In order to regain an adequate level of function, we suggest visiting one of our knee specialists in Perth.

-- Patella dislocation – also known as a dislocation of the kneecaps, this can occur from a sudden twist or blow to the knee resulting in intense pain.
+- Patella dislocation – also known as a dislocation of the knee caps, this can occur from a sudden twist or blow to the knee resulting in intense pain.

 - Full knee replacement – full knee replacement involves replacing all parts of the knee including the medial, lateral parts and kneecap.
-Our doctors at Murdoch Orthopaedic Clinic can perform this kind of knee surgery in Perth.
+Our surgeons at Murdoch Orthopaedic Clinic can perform this kind of knee surgery in Perth.

 - Partial knee replacement – unlike a full knee replacement, a partial knee replacement will either replace the medial, lateral or kneecap parts of the knee.